ministryofjustice/hale-platform/opt/lua/README.md

 Redis returns.
 This is preferred over fail-closed because a Redis outage should not be a site outage.

-### Per-worker rules cache + cross-worker version counter
+### Per-pod rules cache + Redis-backed version counter

-Each nginx worker caches decoded rules/config for 60 s.
-A shared-dict counter lets `/firewall/flush-cache` invalidate all workers at once: each worker compares the version on its next request and re-reads if it changed.
-Without this, a config change would propagate worker-by-worker over up to 60 s with stale and fresh requests interleaved.
+Each nginx pod runs a single background timer (in worker 0) that polls `firewall:cache_version` from Redis once per second and mirrors the value into a per-pod shared dict (`firewall_rc_cache`).
+Every worker compares that value to its own in-memory copy on each request and re-reads `firewall:rules`/`:config`/`:allowlist`/`:blocklist` from Redis when they differ.

+Writers (PHP admin save, ops scripts) bump the counter via `INCR firewall:cache_version` after writing.
+Total cost: one Redis `GET` per pod per second, regardless of worker count or traffic.
+Propagation
+latency: ~1 s cluster-wide.

 ### Schema validation lives in Lua, exposed over HTTP